ambrwlsn/website/src/blog/writing-a-book-in-public-switching-to-web-dev/index.md

 Chipping away at the book, paragraph by paragraph, night by night.
 The work feels slow.
 Like I am adding dominoes, one at a time, very, very gradually to a long and dusty, years-old line of old dominoes that stretches further than the eye can see.
 But, I feel good about it!
 I can't see or even <em>feel</em> the progress.
 Not really.
 But I know it is there.
 Once I wrote 100 words a day for 100 days and at the end had 10,000 words of material.
 Those few words I wrote every day felt so easy to write and grew into something huge.
 This is what's happening with my book as well.

+I asked a good friend of mine if she'd share her experiences of becoming a developer with me.
+She said she'd be happy to support me <span role="img" aria-label="heart emoji">❤️</span>

+I asked on Mastodon [whether anyone knows a new web developer who used to do something else](https://indieweb.social/@ambrwlsn/110208988232303128).
+I am excited to chat with people!

 </section>